lambdaclass/cairo_native/docs/src/mlir_post.md

 	Andrej Karpathy and Chris Lattner

-		good i love the idea of you
-		inside the room with the carpathi andre kapathi and chris ladner uh very um very interesting very brilliant people very out of the box thinkers but also like first principles thinkers well they both get stuff done they only get stuff done to get their own projects done they they talk about it clearly they educate large numbers of people and they've created platforms for other people to go do their stuff on yeah the the clear thinking that's able to be communicated is kind of impressive it's kind of remarkable to yeah i'm a fan well let me ask because uh i talked to chris actually a lot these days he's been uh one of the cool just to give him a shout out and he's been so supportive as a human being so everybody's quite different like great engineers are different but he's been like sensitive to the human element in a way that's been fascinating like he was one of the early people on this stupid podcast that i do to say like don't quit this thing and also talk to whoever the hell you want to talk to that kind of from a legit engineer to get like props and be like you can do this that was i mean that's what a good leader does right they just kind of let a little kid do his thing like go go do it let's see let's see see what turns out that that's a that's a pretty powerful thing but what do you um what's your sense about he used to be he no i think stepped away from google right he said sci-fi i think uh what what's really impressive to you about the things that chris has worked on because it's that we mentioned the optimization the compiled design stuff the llvm uh then there's he's also a google work that the tpu stuff he's obviously worked on swift so the programming language side talking about people that work in the entirety of the stack yeah uh what uh from your time interacting with chris and knowing the guy what's really impressive to you it just inspires you well well like llvm became
 		you know the platform the de facto platform for you know compilers like it's it's amazing and you know it was good code quality good design choices he hit the right level of abstraction there's a little bit of the right time in the right place and then he built a new programming language called swift